amrtsg/DepGAN/README.md

 To test depgan, run ```predict.ipynb```, this will generate the predictions and save the output to ```logs/generated/{DATASET}```.

 All variables can be found and set in ```config.py```.
 These include config variables to control GUI, dataset paths, and model hyperparameters.
 Please make sure you have the correct configuration for your train/test run.

-## 3D to 2D Model Renderer

-Our model renderer can be found [here.](https://github.com/amrtsg/model-renderer)